ViralFP: A webserver of viral fusion proteins: Results

-All the tool pages are similar to the one present at figure \ref{MLPage}.
-Regarding those tools, all pages contain a text box to insert the sequence(s) input (it can be auto filled if protein sequences were selected in the Fusion Protein page): some, mainly the multiple alignment ones, require a minimum of 3 protein sequences in a FASTA format; the rest just need a protein sequence (the text boxes contains placeholders with a small description for the type of expected input).
-Besides that, the rest of the parameters can be chosen within the pages, with clear labels for each of them, in the form of buttons, check boxes or select lists.
-The results of the tools can appear in new tabs to show text results, like in the case of Clustal and the text result of Weblogo, or to access other web domains, like BLAST or HMMER.
-The results can also appear within the same page, like in the case of ML prediction and the image result of Weblogo (built from the back-end's functions).
+Figure \ref{MLPage} shows an example of how all tool pages are structured.
+Regarding the available tools, they contain a text box to insert the sequence(s) input, which can be auto-filled if protein sequences were selected in the \texttt{Fusion Protein} page: some tools (e.g., the multiple alignment tools) require a minimum of 3 protein sequences in a FASTA format; however, the most basic input of the text box is a single protein sequence.
+To instruct the user about the type of input that each tool requires, the text boxes contain placeholders with a small description of expected input.
+After the text box is filled, the user can set custom values for each of the rest of the parameters.
+The results of the tools can appear in new tabs with text results (e.g using the Clustal or Weblogo), or to access other web portals (e.g., BLAST or HMMER).
+The results can also appear within the same page, like in the case of ML prediction (as shown in Figure \ref{MachinelearningApp}) and the image result of Weblogo built from the back-end's functions.